 The typical manifestations of corruption in the civil service in developing countries like ours include:

-Bribes can influence the allocation of monetary benefits such as credit subsidies and favored prices, and exchange and can speed up the granting of permission, licenses, and permits to carry out activities that are perfectly legal.
+Bribes can influence the allocation of monetary benefits such as credit subsidies and favored prices, and exchange and can speed up the granting of permission, licenses, and permits to carry out perfectly legal activities.
 This is the so-called―grease money.

 Extortion entails pressuring a person or group to give something to a public servant (or employees) in exchange for acting (or not acting) in a specific way.
 The only difference between it and bribery is the use of violence or the threat of violence to extract money.